How Do You Get a GST/HST Refund?

 The Quick Method of Accounting for GST/HST

-- You must have been in business for a 365 day period prior to the start of the reporting period.
+- You must have been in business for 365 days prior to the start of the reporting period.

 - Your annual revenue (including GST/HST) must be $400,000 or less for the first or last four of five fiscal quarters.

-Note that even though you do not to state the actual GST/HST collected or paid on your return using the quick method you still have to retain records of the information for six years after the year in question in the case of a CRA audit.
+Note that even though you do not have to state the actual GST/HST collected or paid on your return using the quick method, you still have to retain records of the information for six years after the year in question in case you receive a CRA audit.

-What About Provinces That Charge GST and Provincial Sales Tax (PST)?
+Provinces That Charge GST and Provincial Sales Tax

-If you are doing business in one of the provinces that charges GST and PST (currently B.C., Saskatchewan, Manitoba, and Quebec) you must file separate returns for provincial sales tax.
-Whether you can claim tax credits for provincial sales tax depends on the province:
+If you are doing business in one of the provinces that charge GST and Provincial Sales Tax (PST—currently B.C., Saskatchewan, Manitoba, and Quebec) you must file separate returns for PST.
+Whether you can claim tax credits and refunds for provincial sales tax depends on the province.

-- British Columbia and Saskatchewan do not allow businesses to use input tax credits to recover provincial sales tax paid on business expenditures.
+- British Columbia and Saskatchewan do not allow businesses to use input tax credits to recover PST paid on business expenditures.

-- Quebec businesses can claim input tax refunds on the Quebec Sales Tax (QST) on purchases made in the course of commercial activities (see General Information Concerning the QST and the GST/HST for more information)
+- Quebec businesses can claim input tax refunds on the Quebec Sales Tax (QST) on purchases made in the course of commercial activities.

 - Manitoba does not have tax credits or refunds on the Retail Sales Tax (RST) for businesses, with a few rare exceptions for certain farm-related activities.